ong8181/random-codes/README.md

-# Random scritps to learn, test and share new methods
+# Random scritps to learn, test and share methods
-This repository contains random scripts to learn and test new methods.
+This repository contains random scripts to learn and test methods.
 All of them are under development and there is no guarantee that the algorithum works correctly.
-However, I put the scripts here to share new ideas.
+However, I put the scripts here to share methods and ideas.

 # History
 - 6 April 2019: Repository created.